Building an SQL Query

 • Select the DB objects and drag them to the Main window.

-• Select the DB objects and click on Add Selected.
+• Select the DB objects and click on Add Selected (at the bottom of the DB Tree pane).
 The selected DB objects are added onto the Main window, when the related SQL statement is displayed in the Query window.

 2. Removing a DB Object from the Main Window

-To select columns from a DB object, do either:
+To select columns from a DB object, perform either one of the following actions:

-• Check specific columns in the DB object to include them in the SELECT statement.
+• Check specific column checkboxes in the DB object to include them in the SELECT statement.

-• Click the asterisk in the DB object to generate the following SQL syntax:
+• Check the checkbox next to the asterisk in the DB object to generate the following SQL syntax:

 Select * from [Table Name];